How To Water Your Garden To Get The Best Results

 If you see that a cold snap is coming you will want to cut back on your watering to help avoid freezing or frost.

 The same holds true if rain is in the forecast; you will want to check the ground around your plants and water if things feel dry.
+You can also use a soil moisture reader for more accurate results.

 To test the soil for dampness, poke your finger into the ground at the base of your plant.
 You are looking for damp and cool rather than dry and hot.